 As an organist, Kim has achieved recognition for her skill in hymn-playing improvisation.
 She has conducted numerous hymn-playing workshops for church musicians in Korea and the United States and has published Hymn Improvisations for Church Organist & Pianist I, I, III.

 The Lynchburg Chamber Choir and the LC Summer Choral Union Practicum Choir will perform at 7:30 p.m.
-Sunday, July 25 at 7:30 p.m. in Snidow Chapel at Lynchburg College.
+Sunday, July 25 at 7:30 p.m. in Snidow Chapel at University of Lynchburg.

 The Lynchburg Chamber Choir is a newly-formed professional-level choir, the only one of its kind in Central Virginia.
 Led by Jong Kim, LC professor of music and director of choral activities, the choir will focus on choral masterworks from the 16th and 17th centuries, as well as living composers to promote understanding among different cultures.